As an Amazon Associate we earn from qualifying purchases.

 Additionally, if thinner bands and or digging into your sides /shoulders and creating bra bulge, you are also likely wearing the wrong style bra for your boob type.

 Your straps should sit comfortably on top of your shoulders, not dig nor fall and show at your sides.
 Your bra band is responsible for supporting your boobs, not your straps.
-Unfortunately, many women get this backwards.
+Unfortunately, many women get this backward.

 When you incorrectly tighten bra straps, it causes the bra band to ride up your back.
 The straps then pull the skin, creating a rippling effect, which is seen as back fat.